AmineDiro/OT-GAN/README.md

 # Usage

-To test training implementation of th GAN model with the Mini batch Energy distance loss presented in the paper you should clone the project.
+To test training implementation of the GAN model with the Mini batch Energy distance loss presented in the paper you should clone the project.

 Project Organization